siran/writing/posts/_drafts/Sound From Energy Flow.md

 $$

-Its exterior carries an axial charge field that falls as $1/r^2$, sustained by the non-contractible through-hole flux of the winding (Ch 10).
+Its exterior carries an axial charge field that falls as $1/r^2$, sustained by the non-contractible through-hole flux of the winding.

 A bulk material is a regular arrangement of $n$ such toroids per unit volume, at equilibrium separation $d_0 \sim n^{-1/3}$.